Z-ajamy/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints  all single digit numbers of base 10 starting from 0
+prints  all single digit numbers of base 10 starting from 0 - AGAIN ;)